paulrobertlloyd/paulrobertlloyd-v3/source/_projects/dacs.markdown

 After a period of analysis and prototyping, we realised the website needed different areas for each user type that could quickly triage users into the correct places.
 Once in the right place, users could then be shown content with an appropriate perspective, tone of voice and calls to action that matched their needs.

-## Translation of print-orientated brand to web
+## Translation of Print-Orientated Brand to Web
 {% figure "Offline versus online brand guidelines" %}
 {% endfigure %}